shreyasmg46/Maven_Sample/README.md

 # mavenwebdemo
-This is a sample application built using maven build tool and pushed to git repo
+This is a sample application developed using java language